Natural History (Pliny): Overview

 Pliny's Natural History was written alongside other substantial works (which have since been lost).
 Pliny (AD 23–79) combined his scholarly activities with a busy career as an imperial administrator for the emperor Vespasian.
 Much of his writing was done at night; daytime hours were spent working for the emperor, as he explains in the dedicatory preface addressed to Vespasian's elder son, the future emperor Titus, with whom he had served in the army (and to whom the work is dedicated).
 As for the nocturnal hours spent writing, these were seen not as a loss of sleep but as an addition to life, for as he states in the preface, Vita vigilia est, "to be alive is to be watchful", in a military metaphor of a sentry keeping watch in the night.
 Pliny claims to be the only Roman ever to have undertaken such a work, in his prayer for the blessing of the universal mother:

 Hail to thee, Nature, thou parent of all things! and do thou deign to show thy favour unto me, who, alone of all the citizens of Rome, have, in thy every department, thus made known thy praise.

-The Natural History is encyclopaedic in scope, but its format is unlike a modern encyclopaedia.
+The Natural History is encyclopedic in scope, but its format is unlike a modern encyclopedia.
 However, it does have structure: Pliny uses Aristotle's division of nature (animal, vegetable, mineral) to recreate the natural world in literary form.
 Rather than presenting compartmentalised, stand-alone entries arranged alphabetically, Pliny's ordered natural landscape is a coherent whole, offering the reader a guided tour: "a brief excursion under our direction among the whole of the works of nature ..."
 The work is unified but varied: "My subject is the world of nature ... or in other words, life," he tells Titus.

 A cynocephalus, or dog-head, as described by Pliny in his Natural History.
 From the Nuremberg Chronicle (1493).

 Nature for Pliny was divine, a pantheistic concept inspired by the Stoic philosophy, which underlies much of his thought, but the deity in question was a goddess whose main purpose was to serve the human race: "nature, that is life" is human life in a natural landscape.
 After an initial survey of cosmology and geography, Pliny starts his treatment of animals with the human race, "for whose sake great Nature appears to have created all other things".
 This teleological view of nature was common in antiquity and is crucial to the understanding of the Natural History.
 The components of nature are not just described in and for themselves, but also with a view to their role in human life.
 Pliny devotes a number of the books to plants, with a focus on their medicinal value; the books on minerals include descriptions of their uses in architecture, sculpture, art, and jewellery.
 Pliny's premise is distinct from modern ecological theories, reflecting the prevailing sentiment of his time.